 So, what can you do to protect your outdoor ceiling fan from becoming damaged by moisture?
 Here are three ways to ensure your fan stays safe from rust:

-- Select a Rust-Resistant Material—As you shop for outdoor ceiling fans, take note of what materials they are made out of.
-Stainless steel is a great rust-resistant material and works well in salt air environments.
-Resin, plastic and brass are also good materials for resisting rust.
+Select a Rust-Resistant Material—As you shop for outdoor ceiling fans, take note of what materials they are made out of.
+Stainless steel is a great rust-resistant material and is the best choice for any outdoor application and is particularly best for salt air environments.
+Resin or plastic fans are also good choices, but are often not very substantial and can more easily be blow around when it gets a little windy.
 If you’re looking for a ceiling fan that can stand up to even the harshest elements, we recommend The Donaire stainless steel ceiling fan from the Matthews Fan Company.

 Outdoor ceiling fans are a great addition to any patio, porch or backyard space.
 As long as you select the right fan for your location and take steps to prevent rust and salt build-up, you’ll be able to enjoy your new fan for years.
 Need help deciding on a ceiling fan for your outdoor living space?
 Hansen Wholesale is here to help.
 Use our "Shop with an Expert" feature to speak to an experienced member of our team who will be able to advise you on the best ceiling fan for your specific needs.